-- Personal expenses of the assessee; - Any interest which is payable outside India on which income tax has not been paid or deducted at source; - Any sum paid on account of wealth tax in India or abroad; - Any amount not allowable by virtue of it being unreasonable; - In case of foreign companies, expenditure in respect of royalties and technical services received under an agreement made after 31/3/76; - Any expenditure in connection with income from winning from lotteries, crosswords, puzzles, races including racehorses, car races and other games of races, gambling, betting of any form.
-However, expenses are allowed as a deduction in computing the income of an assessee who earns income from maintaining as well as holding racehorses a) Balancing charge taxable-S. 59 b) Method of accounting.- S. 145
+- Personal expenses of the assesse; - Any interest which is payable outside India on which income tax has not been paid or deducted at source; - Any sum paid on account of wealth tax in India or abroad; - Any amount not allowable by virtue of it being unreasonable; - In case of foreign companies, expenditure in respect of royalties and technical services received under an agreement made after 31/3/76; and - Any expenditure in connection with income from winning from lotteries, crosswords, puzzles, races including racehorses, car races and other games of races, gambling, betting of any form.
+However, expenses are allowed as a deduction in computing the income of an assesse who earns income from maintaining as well as holding racehorses.